-A Valid Minimum Safe Manning Certificate must be carried by all Maltese merchant ships of 500 gross tonnage and over.
-On the entry of a ship in the Malta register, the Merchant Shipping Directorate will issue a Minimum Safe Manning Certificate valid for five years from the date of provisional registration.
-Thereafter, prior to the expiry of the certificate or upon any change in the equipment, construction or trading of the ship, the Directorate will issue a new certificate again valid for five years to coincide with the date of the renewal of the certificate of registry.
+A Valid Minimum Safe Manning Certificate must be on board of all Maltese merchant ships.
+This holds for Vessels of 500 gross tonnage and over.
+On the entry of a vessel in the Malta register, the Merchant Shipping Directorate will issue a Minimum Safe Manning Certificate valid for five years from the date of provisional registration.
+After that, the Directorate will reissue a new certificate valid for five years.
+This happens before the expiry of the certificate.
+It also occurs on an equipment change, construction or trading of the ship.
+This will coincide with the date of the renewal of the certificate of registry.

-The minimum safe manning guidelines shown below incorporate those contained in Imo Resolution A481 (XII).
-Specific requirements will be considered although a practical demonstration of the ability of the crew may be required.
+The minimum safe manning guidelines shown below incorporate those contained in IMO Resolution A481 (XII).
+Authorities consider specific requirements although a practical demonstration of the ability of the crew may be required.

-Certificates of competency are issued on examination.
-Foreign certificates issued in terms of the 1978 STCW Convention are recognised where they have granted by examination.
+Authorities issue Certificates of competency on examination.
+Foreign certificates issued in terms of the 1978 STCW Convention are recognised where they have granted by analysis.

-A contract of employment in the form of a crew agreement must be made between the master and seamen.
+The master and seamen sign a contract of employment in the form of a crew agreement.

-- The capacity in which each seafarer is to serve;
+- Capacity in which each seafarer is to serve.

 - Disciplinary provisions.

 - A list of persons under the age of 18 years and their birth dates.